-'Alice's Aussie'.
+Alice's Aussie'.
 Foliage in shimmering pink and chocolate-brown.
 Orange-red flowers.

 - Chocolate-brown leaves with silver veins.
-Orange-red blooms.

 - Olive-green leaves with red edges.
-Bright red flowers.

 Flame violets are among the most cold-sensitive plants in this book.
 They sulk when the temperature drops to 60F and die if it dips much below 50F.
 Yet they don't like temperatures much above 80F either.
 You can take potted plants outdoors to a lightly shaded spot when the temperature is just right, but most people grow them as houseplants.